 Separating responsibility for maintenance and acquisition

-Last updated on July 8th, 2021 at 01:28 pm
+Last updated on July 24th, 2018 at 08:49 pm

-Separating responsibility for maintenance and acquisition or development of technical assets can lead to uncontrolled growth of technical debt.
-The problem arises when we measure without regard for technical debt the performance of the business acquisition function or the performance of the development organization.
-In that circumstance, technical debt is likely to expand unchecked.
-To limit such expansion, policymakers must devise performance measures that hold these organizations accountable for technical debt resulting from their actions.
+Separating responsibility for maintenance and acquisition of technical assets can lead to uncontrolled growth of technical debt.
+When the performance of the business acquisition function or the performance of the development organization is measured without regard for the technical debt that arises as a consequence of their actions, technical debt is likely to expand unchecked.
+To limit such expansion, policymakers must devise performance measures that hold these organizations accountable for the technical debt arising from their actions.

 Road damage in Warwick, Rhode Island, resulting from historic storms in March 2010

 Road damage in Warwick, Rhode Island, resulting from historic storms in March 2010 [NOAA 2013].
-The storms were so severe that the floodwaters overtopped the gauge’s measurable range.
+The storms were so severe that at least one river flood gauge “flat-lined” — the floodwaters overtopped the gauge’s measurable range.
 Moreover, the National Weather Service (NWS) lacked a database of measurable ranges for flood gauges.
 Quoting the NWS report: “A lesson learned here was that maximum recordable river levels should be known by NWS staff, not only so staff aren’t surprised when this type of issue arises, but also to notify USGS personnel so that they can install a temporary gage and remove or elevate threatened equipment.”
 Technical debt, if ever I’ve seen it.

-For systems consisting solely of software, separating responsibility for maintenance and acquisition or system development is risky.
-It enables the acquiring organization to act with little regard for the consequences of its decisions vis-à-vis maintenance matters [Boehm 2016].
-This is unfortunate—it increases the rate of accumulation of new technical debt.
-And it increases the lifetime of legacy technical debt.
-This happens more frequently when the acquiring organization doesn’t suffer the MICs associated with the technical debt.
+For systems consisting solely of software, separation of responsibility for system maintenance and system development or acquisition enables the acquiring organization to act with little regard for the consequences of its decisions vis-à-vis maintenance matters [Boehm 2016].
+This is an unfortunate state of affairs that increases the rate of accumulation of new technical debt, and increases the lifetime of legacy technical debt, because the MICs associated with the technical debt aren’t borne by the acquiring organization.

-For example, a focus on performance of the organization that’s responsible for acquisition biases them in favor of attending to the direct and immediate costs of the acquisition.
-They are likely to have little or no regard for ongoing maintenance issues.
-The maintenance organization must then deal with whatever the acquired system contains (or lacks).
+For example, a focus on performance of the organization that’s responsible for acquisition biases them in favor of attending to the direct and immediate costs of the acquisition, with little or no regard for ongoing maintenance issues.
+The maintenance organization is then left to deal with whatever the acquired system contains (or lacks).

-An analogous mechanism operates for organizations that develop, market, and maintain products or services.
-When there are software elements in their respective infrastructures, separation of the development function from the maintenance function enables the development function to act independently of the maintenance consequences of its decisions.
+An analogous mechanism operates for organizations that develop, market, and maintain products or services with software elements in their respective infrastructures.
+In that case, separation of the development function from the maintenance function enables the development function to act independently of the consequences of its decisions for maintenance matters.

 But the separation-of-responsibilities mechanism that leads to uncontrolled technical debt isn’t restricted to software.
 Any technological asset that has ongoing maintenance needs (and most of them do) can potentially present this problem.